wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 By using a separate `*-variants.json` file for shared metadata, it is possible to use variant wheels on an index that does not specifically support variant metadata.
 However, the index must permit distributing wheels that use the extended filename syntax and the JSON file.

+## Security Implications

+Externally installed provider plugins are at risk for supply-chain attacks.
+Provider plugins may choose to vendor their dependencies to avoid the risk of their dependencies being compromised in a new version, but should in any case aim to use the minimal number of dependencies.
+Other mitigations include locking provider plugins similar to runtime dependencies.
+These concerns do not apply to provider plugins that are vendored or reimplemented by the package manager.

 ## Reference implementation